arnaudmeng/dntap/README.md

 ### Inputs and parameters

-Finally you can provide `.fastq` files location to be process
+Finally you can provide `.fastq` files location to be process by the pipeline.
 ```h
 # You must provide absolute path to paired-end RNA-seq file (.fastq / .fq).